GSD

 npm run dev

-We will use NextAuth later in the article, so install that also.
+You will use NextAuth later in the article, so install that too.

 npm i next-auth